Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 17

 among officers and men.

-Perry, my bolman, came
+Perry, my batman, came

 to light with a comic song

-and some rather clever [[patter?]].
+and some rather clever patter.

 He quite surprised me.
 I didnt